 Sonora is best known as wine and gold country, so you might think that the cider wouldn’t quite be up to par.
-And you’d be wrong.
+But you would be wrong.
 So very wrong.

-We visited Indigeny Reserve cider works and distillery on Gail and Jeff’s recommendation.
+We visited Indigeny Reserve cider works and distillery on the recommendation of our B&B hosts.
 The tasting rooms and cidery (where they make the cider) sit in the middle of 160-acres of orchards, surrounded by a picnic area, antique farm equipment and hiking trails.

 They don’t just do apple cider either, this place makes an array of cider flavours plus apple brandy and a bunch of fruit-infused vodkas as well.
 Because nothing is wasted here, even the apple pulp is mulched back into the orchards or sent to livestock farms.

 We were lucky enough to get a tour of the facility by owner Jay Watson and the cidery cat.
 There’s lots of technical bits and bobs and interesting tidbits on the tour, which I won’t spoil for you.
 The overall feeling though, is that these guys really know their stuff and it shows in their product.

 Their limited addition apricot cider has come in second place two years in a row at San Francisco’s cider summit.

 During the summer months, Sonora and its surrounding towns in Tuolumne County get pretty warm.
 The mercury averages around 82 degrees Farenheit (28C) in the summer months and routinely climbs into the 90s (33C).

 If you’re a fan of water sports or just want to relax in a pretty place for a picnic, you need to head into Tuttletown Recreation Area.